 Do you have a chronic health condition such as Lyme disease, fibromyalgia, diabetes, ADHD, or arthritis that prevents you from working a full-time job?
 Then keep reading; we have a list of jobs for people with chronic illnesses and disabilities.

-Many moons ago, I worked as a pediatric nurse on a med-surgical unit at a hospital.
-While there was a lot of flexibility with this job and it came with good benefits and pay — it also came with a lot of stress.
+Years ago, I worked as a pediatric nurse on a medical-surgical unit at the children’s hospital.
+While there was a lot of flexibility with this job, and it came with good benefits and pay, it also came with a lot of stress.

 Living with chronic illness can be a huge challenge.

-The good news is there are many freelance and home-based business opportunities that allow you to set your own schedule, making it easier to earn an income when you have a chronic illness.
+The good news is there are many part-time jobs, freelance careers, and home-based business opportunities that allow you to set your own schedule, making it easier to earn an income when you have a chronic illness.
 When you work for yourself, you can work when you’re feeling up to it and take breaks when you need to.

 If you’re struggling to keep a job and earn an income due to your chronic condition, here are some of the best work-at-home jobs for people with chronic illnesses.

 Home-Based Jobs for People with a Chronic Illness or Disability

 Blogging is a wonderful, flexible, work-at-home business for people with chronic illnesses.
 It’s a great creative outlet; plus, you can share practical wisdom with others and improve their lives with your knowledge and experience.

 If you’re a first-time blogger, it’s easy to get started with our step-by-step blog tutorial.